Click here to access the application and please choose 2022 Prince Fellowship.

 All materials included in your application become the property of Columbia University and the Prince Fellowship Program.

-The Admissions Committee will begin reviewing applications beginning on June 16, 2021.
-A group of semi-finalists will be selected and interviewed via Zoom during the week of July 12.
-Final interviews will take place on Zoom during the week of July 19.
+The Admissions Committee will begin reviewing applications beginning June 1, 2022.
+A group of semi-finalists will be selected and interviewed via Zoom during the weeks of June 6 and June 13.
+Final Interviews will take place on Zoom during the weeks of June 13 and June 20.

 Accepted applicants cannot defer admission into the program.
 Prince Fellows must complete all academic and production work within one year of entering the program.
 Exceptions to the foregoing will be considered on a case by case basis.